stucco/docs/docs/arch-v1.md

 #### Route Bolt

 ##### Description
-The Route bolt sends a tuple to the appropriate pipeline, depending on whether the tuple contains a structured document or unstructured document.
+The Route bolt sends a tuple to the appropriate pipeline, depending on whether the tuple contains a structured document or unstructured document, based on the data source it was collected from.

 ##### Input Transport Protocol
 [Storm's Multilang Protocol](https://github.com/nathanmarz/storm/wiki/Multilang-protocol)